kianjalilian/ASOkai-fork/README.md

 e.g.: KRAS 16 mers should result in 7402 candidate oligos.

-# Binding Multiplicity
+## Overview of ASO features

+The aim of this software is to give an overview of thermodynamic and kinetic calculations and prediction on which ASO candidates can be evaluated.
+The user, possibly working on experiments in ASO drug design, can select and filter based on these parameters the ASO candidates.

+### Intrinsic features:
+* GC content (proportion 0.0-1.0)
+* Longest AT-run: defined as the longest subsequence only consisting of As and Ts (#nts, or %, or proportion 0.0-1.0)
+* Longest T-run: defined as the longest subsequence only consisting of Ts (#nts, or %, or proportion 0.0-1.0)

+### Extrinsic features:
+* Delta_G of oligo-target (OT) complex [kcal per mol]
+* OT binding multiplicity: How often can the target site be found in pre-mRNA
+    * What is the equivalent of the pre-mRNA in the pyensemble objects?
+    * Does this feature sum up the binding sites over all available transcripts?
+Dow we only take the most prominent transcript per protein?
+* Multiplicities of inexactly matching sites prone for RNase H1 activity:
+    * a large enough substring in the middle in common (RNASE H1 activity starts at 5 consecutive matches, best activity 8-10, Review Crooke 2021)
+    * mismatches only in the flanks
+* Multiplicities of inexactly matching sites unlikely for RNase H1 activity:
+    * mismatches in the center of oligos
+* secondary target sites of oligo candidate:
-an oligo candidate has a reasonable (e.g. ddG=5) binding affinity to some other location on the target gene plus a large enough substring in the middle in common (RNASE H1 activity starts at 5 consecutive matches, best activity 8-10, Review Crooke 2021)
+    * an oligo candidate has a reasonable (e.g. ddG=5) binding affinity to some other location on the target gene plus a large enough substring in the middle in common (RNASE H1 activity starts at 5 consecutive matches, best activity 8-10, Review Crooke 2021)

-# Multiple Binding sites within one mRNA
+* Multiple Binding sites within one mRNA: Pedersen 2020

-Pedersen 2020

-Test saturday
+* Histogram of binned delta_delta_G for inexactly matching binding sites in target pre-mRNA